Eastern Air Lines: Liquidation

-As a result of the strike, a weakened airline structure, high fuel prices, an inability to compete after deregulation and other financial problems, Eastern filed for bankruptcy protection on March 9, 1989, which allowed Lorenzo to continue operating the airline with non-union employees.
-However, in 1990, the courts removed Eastern from Texas Air's control, citing neglect and mismanagement.
+After several failed attempts at obtaining creditor approval for restructuring plans, Lorenzo lost control of Eastern in April 1990, when former Continental president Martin Shugrue was appointed as trustee to manage Eastern's reorganization.
 A report prepared by David Shapiro, an examiner appointed by the bankruptcy court overseeing Eastern's bankruptcy filing, concluded that Eastern was shortchanged by Texas Air in numerous transactions between the two.
 For example, Texas Air bought assets like System One, a computer reservation operation, from Eastern at a price far below market value.
-The court appointed Martin Shugrue as Eastern's trustee to oversee its operations.
 Eastern tried to remain in business in an attempt to correct its cash flow, but to no avail.

+Under bankruptcy, Eastern launched a "100 Days" advertising campaign, in which it promised to "become a little bit better every day".
+The ads were conceived by advertising agency Ogilvy & Mather in New York, and started being broadcast on June 17, 1990, during the prime-time hours in 33 markets around the United States.
+The ads featured Martin Shugrue, the airline's court-appointed trustee.
+While the campaign helped the company increase by 73% the number of bookings, it did not stop the company from going bankrupt.

 Ultimately, Eastern Airlines stopped flying at midnight on Saturday, January 19, 1991.
 The previous evening, company agents, unaware of the decision, continued to take reservations and told callers that the airline was not closing.
 Following the announcement, 5,000 of the 18,000 employees immediately lost their jobs.
 Of the remaining employees, reservation agents were told to report to work at their regular times, while other employees were told not to report to work unless asked to do so.
 The Eastern shutdown eliminated many airline industry jobs in the Miami and New York City areas.

+Later that month, Delta Air Lines acquired Eastern's gates at Atlanta, and Northwest Airlines acquired Eastern's gates at Washington National.